RusFortunat/Lets-beat-Excitebike-world-record/README.md

 I will be using PyTorch, and [this](https://www.makeuseof.com/python-excitebike-homage-create/) python source code for Excitebike.

-Let's do it (and do some silly crap along the way)! :robot: :mechanical_arm:
+Let's do it (and some silly crap along the way)! :robot: :mechanical_arm:
 <br />
 <br />